Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2-React-Core-Concepts/lesson-2-React-Core-Concepts.md

 In this section you take a look at the most common Hooks you'll come across and learn how to use them in your apps.

-## L02 Hands On Guided Learning: Common Hooks
+## :pushpin: L02 Hands On Project: Common Hooks

 Welcome to the Common Hooks hands-on practice assignment.